2 hospitalized after shooting in parking lot at Six Flags Great America in Gurnee

 The shooting happened around 7:50 p.m. as the park was closing.
 Several ambulances were called to the scene.

-The shots came from a single vehicle in the parking lot that immediately drove away, according to a statement from Six Flags.
+Police said a white sedan drove into the parking lot and towards the entrance of the park.
+Police said multiple suspects got out of the car and started shooting at someone in the parking lot.

+Police said the suspects then got back into the car and drove away.

-Two people were taken to the hospital for evaluation and a third person refused treatment.
+Two people, a 17-old boy and a 19-year-old woman, were taken to the hospital with non life threatening injuries and a third person refused treatment.

 Video circulating on social media shows parkgoers crouched down and hiding where they had been in line.